-Floureon Racer 250 RTF FPV racing quadcopter
+Floureon Racer 250 review

 Racing quads are about living the moment and enjoying the adrenaline.
-Of course, firstly you need several flight hours with a more “gentle” drone till you achieve pilot skills and unleash the devil from a speedy quad like the Floureon Racer 250.
+Of course, firstly, you need several flight hours with a more “gentle” drone till you achieve pilot skills and unleash the devil from a speedy quad like the Floureon Racer 250.

-At the begging, racing quadcopters where very simple in terms of design.
-The focus point was on the weight, aerodynamic shape and robustness of the airframe.
-Lately, the manufactures are trying to add something “cool” to make their racer more interesting over competitors’ products.
-I’ve just read a quadcopter news about a drone which is capable to achieve speeds up to 250 km/h.
+Floureon Racer 250 review - Hands-onAt the beginning, racing quadcopters were very simple in terms of design.
+The focus point was on the weight, aerodynamic shape, and robustness of the airframe.
+Lately, manufacturers are trying to add something “cool” to make their racer more interesting than competitors’ products.
+I’ve just read a quadcopter news about a drone that is capable of achieving speeds up to 250 km/h.
 This insane flight speed was possible by using 6s Li-Po batteries (22.8V).

 Floureon Racer 250 quadcopter review

 Damn DHL, I had to pay $ 87 taxes in order to receive the package after a ridiculously long delivery time.
-Unfortunately, because some weight limitation and Li-Po regulations, GearBest always opt for their “express” services.
-Before I get into details, I should thank them for the continuous support of my website with new and interesting products.
+Unfortunately, because of some weight limitation and Li-Po regulations, GearBest always opt for their “express” services.
+Before I get into details, I should thank them for the continuous support of my website with new and exciting products.

-Two CNC cut foams ensures that every component remains on its place preventing scratches or other damages during overseas shipping.
-One “layer” contains the Floureon Racer 250 quadcopter, 2 sets of propellers, one 1500 mAh flight battery, a B3 AC balance charger (2s and 3s), battery strap and the 5.8G mushroom antenna.
-The second layer contains the FlySky FS-i6 transmitter, the 7″ FPV display, the 5.8G rubber ducky antenna, LCD mounting accessories, neck-strap and JST-DC charging cable.
+Two CNC cut foams ensure that every component remains in its place, preventing scratches or other damages during overseas shipping.
+One “layer” contains the Floureon Racer 250 quadcopter, 2 sets of propellers, one 1500 mAh flight battery, a B3 AC balance charger (2s and 3s), a battery strap, and the 5.8G mushroom antenna.
+The second layer contains the FlySky FS-i6 transmitter, the 7″ FPV display, the 5.8G rubber ducky antenna, LCD mounting accessories, neck-strap, and JST-DC charging cable.Floureon Racer 250 review - Package contennten

-Both headlights and taillights can be switched ON/OFF through a micro switch located on the left side of the drone.
+Both headlights and taillights can be switched ON/OFF through a micro-switch located on the left side of the drone.

 The SMA connector of the 600 mW TX module is positioned on the upper carbon fiber plat, almost in the center of the drone.
-I recommend to install the 5.8G mushroom antenna before you power ON the quad, at least if you don’t want to burn out the FPV TX board.
+I recommend installing the 5.8G mushroom antenna before you power ON the quad, at least if you don’t want to burn out the FPV TX board.

-Thanks to the anti-vibration plate you can install a secondary camera on top of the Floureon quad-copter (like one of these quadcopter cameras) which allows to record the journey of your flights.
+Thanks to the anti-vibration plate, you can install a secondary camera on top of the Floureon quad-copter (like one of these quadcopter cameras), which allows you to record the journey of your flights.Floureon Racer 250 review - Close-up on the drone

 Floureon Racer 250 manufacturer’s specs and features

-- NAZE32 6DOF flight controller;
+• NAZE32 6DOF flight controller;

-- Built-in OSD (battery voltage, flight time and FPV channel);
+• Built-in OSD (battery voltage, flight time, and FPV channel);

-- 3W frontal LED lights;
+• 3W frontal LED lights;

-- Powerful brushless motors (2204 2300KV);
+• Powerful brushless motors (2204 2300KV);

-- 20A BLHeli ESCs;
+• 20A BLHeli ESCs;

-- 1000 TVL camera with angle adjustment;
+• 1000 TVL camera with angle adjustment;

-- 32CH 600 mW 5.8G wireless image transmission module;
+• 32CH 600 mW 5.8G wireless image transmission module;

-- 7″ FPV display (800 x 480 pixels);
+• 7″ FPV display (800 x 480 pixels);

-- Up to 10 minutes flight-time;
+• Up to 10 minutes flight-time;

-- About 500-800 meters control range in open field.
+• About 500-800 meters control range in open field.

 Floureon Racer 250 review – Remote controller / Transmitter

 Besides the usual control sticks and trimming buttons, the transmitter has 4 switches and 2 dial knobs.
-Although all the 6 channels of the FS-i6A receiver are wired to the NAZE32 flight controller, only one switch (SWC) seems to be designed for action.
+Although all 6 channels of the FS-i6A receiver are wired to the NAZE32 flight controller, only one switch (SWC) seems to be designed for action.

-Through the transmitter’s configuration menu you can freely assign to the two auxiliary channels any of the switches or dial knobs.
+Through the transmitter’s configuration menu, you can freely assign to the two auxiliary channels any of the switches or dial knobs.

-The package includes a tiny jumper cable which you will need in case you want to pair the Floureon Racer 250 quad with another FS-i6 transmitter.
+The package includes a tiny jumper cable, which you will need in case you want to pair the Floureon Racer 250 quad with another FS-i6 transmitter.

 Floureon Racer 250 review – Camera and FPV system

-Compared to other cheap racer drones in which you supplementary need to invest for a FPV display, this Floureon Racer 250 comes with a complete FPV system including a 7″ FPV screen.
+Compared to other cheap racer drones in which you supplementary need to invest for an FPV display, this Floureon Racer 250 comes with a complete FPV system, including a 7″ FPV screen.Floureon Racer 250 review - FPV Camera

-If you want to record the live-video feed you can use a small DVR connected to the screen’s AV-out jack.
+If you want to record the live-video feed, you can use a small DVR connected to the screen’s AV-out jack.

 Installing the FPV display on the transmitter can be done using the included mounting accessories.
-Maybe newbies will find this process a bit complicated without any assembling instructions.
+Maybe newbies will find this process a bit complicated without any assembly instructions.Floureon Racer 250 review - FPV display

 Floureon Racer 250 review – Maiden flight

-Both ranges (control and FPV) are excellent, even longer than I have confidence to fly.
+Both ranges (control and FPV) are excellent, even longer than I have the confidence to fly.Floureon Racer 250 review - maiden flight

 Unboxing and maiden flight video

-Currently you can find this quad with 30% off and free shipping at $ 253 here, which is not bad for a RTF FPV racing package.
-Probably like in my case, others also can own the same transmitter, the compatible battery and a better FPV monitor so it would be nice to be able to purchase a more affordable PNP package of this Floureon Racer 250 drone.
+This quad has 30% off and free shipping at $253, which is not bad for an RTF FPV racing package.
+Probably, like in my case, others can also own the same transmitter, the compatible battery, and a better FPV monitor, so it would be nice to be able to purchase a more affordable PNP package for this Floureon Racer 250 drone.Floureon Racer 250 review - final words

 Floureon Racer 250 – better racing quad or just a clone of the popular Eachine Racer 250?

 Both are delivered with the same FlySky i6S transmitter and a very similar FPV screen.
-Basically the package content is almost identical.
+Basically, the package content is almost identical.

-I cannot get info the FC to run the setup wizard or to do any programming/tweeking at all..
+1. I cannot get info the FC to run the setup wizard or to do any programming/tweeking at all..
 They are selling a kit that comes without a transmitter or receiver now for $140.00.
 As such, it requires Cleanflight, BetaFlight, Openpilot or LibrePilot GCS… It seems I cannot get it to bootload or whatever.
 How do you get into this FC chip to get the setup completed?
 Does anyone have experience with this?
 I have a day and a half into this and i am ready to get this figured out already!
 No help from the ebay seller of course… Not sure how to get support for this thing!

 Thank you!